Open access in India: Repositories

 As of April 2018, there are at least 78 collections of scholarship in India housed in digital open access repositories.
 They contain journal articles, book chapters, data, and other research outputs that are free to read.
 The Open Access India with the help of Centre for Open Science had launched a preprint repository for India, IndiaRxiv on 5 August 2019 which had recently crossed 100 records mark.
 However, it is not accepting the records currently on its OSF but there is an update of resumption on new website.
 The Open Access India earlier had launched AgriXiv, preprints repository for agriculture and allied sciences which is now currently with CABI as agriRxiv.

+Third Global Summit on Diamond Open Access

+The third edition of the Global Summit on Diamond Open Access under the theme: Collaboration for Equitable Digital Infrastructures and Knowledge Commons in Agriculture and Broader Scientific Research Systems is scheduled to be held at Bengaluru during February 2-6, 2026.
+The first Global Summit on Diamond Open Access was in Toluca, Mexico (October 2023), and the second Summit in Cape Town, South Africa (December 2024) brought together global experts and resulted in significant collective outcomes, including the Toluca–Cape Town Declaration on Diamond Open Access.
+The Bengaluru Summit aims to builds directly on these foundations, with an emphasis on implementation, sustainability, and institutional alignment and it has produced Bengaluru Roadmap and Action Plan on Diamond Open Access..